PetrGlad/compost/README.md

 This is a variation of https://github.com/stuartsierra/component project's idea.
 At the moment this library does not support ClojureScript.

-## Status

-Beta, you are welcome to try it.

 ## Usage

 Add this dependency to your project